 Furthermore, characters can research a school spell they normally lack access to, if desired.
-Doing so requires a considerable amount of digging, generally equal to a number of days equal to the spell's initial, intended rank number.
-Furthermore, mastering an off-brand school spell typically requires a special task be undertaken, whether it takes the form of field research or some form of quest!
+Doing so requires a considerable amount of digging, generally equal to a number of days equal to the spell's initial, intended rank value.
+Furthermore, mastering an off-brand school spell typically requires a special task be undertaken, whether it takes the form of field research or some kind of quest!

 Schools of Sorcery

 There are thirteen known methods by which characters can wield magic, each of which is codified into a school of magic - or a specific lack of such, as the case may be.
 The following is a quick and dirty description of each, coupled with a description of the general theme its school spells take, as well as the school or schools that are complementary enough to share their spell rosters with its adherents:

 Alchemy: an art which has persisted as long as civilization itself, alchemy is the magic of material things.
 It focuses upon the manipulation of mundane matter, imbuing it with mystical energies which give it power, even if that power is transient at best.
 This is because most spells an alchemist makes use of are grounded within seemingly ordinary objects and substances.